 Note below.

-If necessary, click (Delete Entire Recording) if you want to start over.
+(Delete Entire Recording) if you want to start over.

 When you are satisfied with the recording, click Save.